SLC25A18,A22 cotransport Glu, H+ from cytosol to mitochondrial matrix

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-Mitochondrial glutamate carriers 1 and 2 (SLC25A22, GC1 and SLC25A18, GC2) belong to the mitochondrial carrier family of transport proteins which shuttle substrates, metabolites and cofactors through the mitochondrial membrane, connecting the cytosol to the mitochondrial matrix.
-Glutamate (Glu) can be co-transported with H+ via SLC25A18 and SLC25A22, located on the inner mitochondrial membrane (Fiermonte et al. 2002).
-Defects in SLC25A22 can cause early infantile epileptic encephalopathy 3 (EIEE3; MIM:609304), a severe neonatal epilepsy characterised by a very early onset, erratic and fragmentary myoclonus.
-With no treatment available, children with EIEE3 die within 1 or 2 years of birth or survive in a vegetative state (Molinari et al. 2005).
+Mitochondrial glutamate carriers 1 and 2 (SLC25A22, GC1, and SLC25A18, GC2) belong to the mitochondrial carrier family of transport proteins that shuttle substrates, metabolites, and cofactors through the mitochondrial membrane, connecting the cytosol to the mitochondrial matrix.
+Glutamate (Glu) can be co-transported with H+ via SLC25A18 and SLC25A22, located on the inner mitochondrial membrane (Fiermonte et al., 2002).
+Defects in SLC25A22 can cause early infantile epileptic encephalopathy 3 (EIEE3; MIM:609304), a severe neonatal epilepsy characterized by very early onset, erratic and fragmentary myoclonus.
+With no treatment available, children with EIEE3 die within 1 or 2 years of birth or survive in a vegetative state (Molinari et al., 2005; reviewed in Spoto et al., 2021).

 Literature References